-Currently, we find ourselves in a period of change due to the global economic crisis of the last decades, exacerbated by the COVID-19 pandemic and the Russia-Ukraine War.
-Despite these economic challenges and budgetary constraints, Spain has managed to grow in the research sector compared to previous years.
-According to the Regional Competitiveness Report in Spain (1), the resources allocated to Research and Technological Development in Spain represented 1.44% of the Gross Domestic Product (GDP) in 2022.
-However, this figure still falls below the average of countries in the Organization for Economic Co-operation and Development (OECD), which is 2.3% (2).
+Currently, we are navigating a period of change due to the global economic crisis of recent decades, which has been further exacerbated by the COVID-19 pandemic and the Russia-Ukraine war.
+Despite these economic challenges and budgetary constraints, Spain has managed to advance in the research sector compared to previous years.
+According to the Regional Competitiveness Report in Spain, the resources allocated to Research and Technological Development in Spain represented 1.44% of the Gross Domestic Product (GDP) in 2022.
+However, this figure is still below the EU average of 2.3% and some distance from the Europe 2030 Strategy target of 3.0% (1).

 Regarding Spanish scientific production, there was a growth of 30.54% during the period 2016-2020 compared to the previous five years.
-Despite this growth, Spain descends to the 12th position globally compared to the previous report, according to the Conocimiento y Desarrollo (CYD) (4).
-In this report the institutional sectors (universities) remain the main generator of scientific publications, representing 59.9% of the total production.
+Despite this growth, Spain descends to the 12th position globally compared to the previous report, according to the Conocimiento y Desarrollo (CYD).
+In this report the institutional sectors (universities) remain the main generator of scientific publications, representing 59.9% of the total production (3).

 Emerging Trends